Walela Nehanda: Disability activism

 In 2020, Nehanda searched for days for a Lysol disinfectant spray, but was unable to find it on their own, due to the shortages caused by the pandemic.
 Panicked, Nehanda, posted on Twitter seeking assistance, and found a community of people offering to help them get their needs met.
 This inspired Nehanda to create mutual aid documents that helped get needed supplies to 200 immunocompromised people during the early days of the pandemic.

 Nehanda has gotten 6,430 people registered with the lifesaving bone marrow donor list through Be the Match.

 Cancer

 Diagnosis

 In 2017, at age 23, Nehanda found out they had advanced-stage chronic myeloid leukemia when a doctor found Nehanda had a 600% higher white blood cell count than what's considered normal.
 Nehanda had experienced symptoms for years before being diagnosed, but had associated the symptoms with the stress of being homeless and poor.
 Nehanda attempted two oral chemotherapies that were unsuccessful at treating the leukemia.

+In 2018, Nehanda beat sixty competitors in a spoken word contest focused on the negative health effects of tobacco and menthol on communities of color.
+Nehanda performed in order to educate peers about social injustice and medical apartheid in the Black community.

 In 2019, Nehanda told Nylon that when they first began seeking answers for their physical symptoms, they were accused by providers of being "an addict" malingering for medication they didn't need.
-If a nurse hadn't advocated for a blood test, Nehanda would have received treatment for their condition too late.
+If a nurse hadn't advocated for a blood test, Nehanda wouldn’t have received treatment for their condition early enough to survive.